-The parenting of the variety is unknown, however, show DNA analysis a variety of game types, The late-ripening vine is prone to real mildew, but resistant to heat and drought, It requires a lot of heat, so it is often raised very low on the ground.
-It produces colorful, alcohol and tannin-rich red wines with aromas of plums and chocolate, as well as aging potential.
-Previously these were used as color-enhancing blends ( teinturier ) also in other regions like Tuscany or Piedmont, as well as to France in the Languedoc delivered.
-However, it is now increasingly being expanded on a varietal basis.
+The parenthood of the variety is unknown, but it does show DNA analysis a variety of game types, The late ripening vine is susceptible to real ones mildew, but resistant to heat and drought, It needs a lot of heat, which is why it is often raised very low on the ground.
+It produces colorful, alcoholic and tannin-rich red wines with aromas of cherries, boomberries, plums and chocolate, as well as aging potential.
+In the past, these were used as color-enhancing blends ( teinturier ) also in other regions like Tuscany or Piedmont, as well as to France in the Languedoc delivered.
+However, it is now increasingly being expanded to include single varieties.

-The variety is on Sicily spread in many provinces.
+The variety is on Sicily widespread in many provinces.
 There she is in the DOCG / DOC wines Cerasuolo di Vittoria.
 Contea di Sclafani.
 Eloro.
 Erice.
 Faro.
 Mamertino di Milazzo.
 Marsala.
 Menfi.
 Noto.
 Riesi.
 Salaparuta.
 Sambuca di Sicilia.
 Sciacca.
 Sicilia and Siracusa authorized.
 In Calabria it is part of the DOC wine Bivongi, Well-known producers are Abazzia Santa Anastasia, Cusumano, Donnafugata.
-Duca di Salaparuta (Brand wine Corvo), Gulfi, Morgante, Planeta, Spadafora and Tasca d'Almerita (Regaleali).
-Outside Italy, she will only be in Argentina grown on one hectare.
-The variety had a total of 16,596 hectares in 2010, rising sharply (11,318 hectares in 2000).
-It occupies the worldwide varieties ranking Rank 46.
+Duca di Salaparuta (Corvo branded wine), Gulfi, Morgante, Planeta, Spadafora and Tasca d'Almerita (Regaleali).
+Outside of Italy, it is only grown in Argentina grown on one hectare.
+In 2010, the variety occupied a total of 16,596 hectares with a rising trend (in 2000 it was 11,318 hectares).
+It documents worldwide varieties ranking Rank 46.